-Reportable conduct for the purposes of the Reportable Conduct Scheme is:
+Reportable conduct is defined under the Child Wellbeing and Safety Act 2005 (Vic.) for the purposes of the Reportable Conduct Scheme is:

 - a sexual offence committed against, with or in the presence of, a child, whether or not a criminal proceeding in relation to the offence has been commenced or concluded - sexual misconduct, committed against, with or in the presence of, a child - physical violence committed against, with or in the presence of, a child - any behaviour that causes significant emotional or psychological harm to a child - significant neglect of a child as defined in the Child Wellbeing and Safety Act 2005 (Vic).